Sloppy Hand Hygiene in Offices: What a Mistake

 Your Business Finances End Up a Mess

 Still not quite sure about what this has got to do with you in particular?
 Join the dots.
 Hand hygiene blunders are one of the top causes of office sick days.
 This transposes to a yearly absenteeism cost of $44 billion to the Australian economy.

 It can be completely off your radar.
 But the importance of hand washing is huge with regards to your finances too.

 Step Up and Protect Your Workplace

 Sloppy hand hygiene at your office requires action on your part.
 Basically, it comes down to the well-familiar fight-or-flight response.
 And it looks like this.
 Do something or face consequences of poor hand hygiene.

-Switch to a rental hygiene program and make extra savings.
+Switch to a rental hygiene program.
 Fresh & Clean can help you raise the bar with your office hand hygiene.
 And keep it that way long term.

 Our automatic hand sanitisers can easily find their way to your workstation areas, break rooms and office gardens.